nod-ai/mlir-air/AIRTransformPasses.md

 _Remove LinalgTransformMarker string attributes from linalg ops_

+### `-air-shrink-memref-sizes-by-access`

+_Shrink the size of each memref based on the actual access pattern._

+Shrink the size of each memref based on the actual access pattern.
+This avoids allocating buffers which are too large.
 ### `-air-specialize-channel-wrap-and-stride`

 _Specialize air.channel op in perfect loop nest with wraps and strides_